alexander-ustyan/osTicket3-Lab/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This project showcases the lifecycle of a ticket within osTicket, an open-source help desk ticketing system, from intake to resolution.
-It highlights my understanding of help desk operations, workflow automation, and customer service management in a structured support environment.
-Through this project, I demonstrate my skills in problem resolution, system configuration, and ticket management, essential for IT support and business operations.<br />
+This tutorial provides a step-by-step guide on the lifecycle of a ticket within osTicket, an open-source help desk ticketing system.
+It covers the entire process—from ticket intake to resolution—demonstrating help desk operations, workflow automation, and customer service management in a structured support environment.<br />

 <h2>Environments and Technologies Used</h2>